mlloliveira/EdgeRAG/README.md

 The manuscript describes a **single personal workstation** with:

-- Windows 10 (version 10.0)
-- AMD64 Family 25 Model 33 CPU, 32 physical cores / 32 threads
-- 64.0 GB RAM
 - one NVIDIA GeForce RTX 3090 GPU with 24.0 GB VRAM
 - Ollama 0.17.1
 - FAISS 1.13.2
 - Python 3.11.14

-The reported experiment workload required **more than 160 GPU-hours** of execution time on that local machine.
 The purpose of this repository is therefore not to claim universal model rankings, but to make this exact local-stack workflow inspectable, repeatable, and extendable.

-## What is intentionally preserved

-The refactor preserves the parts of the original experiment that matter for scientific continuity:

-- P0 / P1 / P2 / P3 semantics
-- prompt text and prompt roles
-- timeout defaults and watchdog logic
-- how failures are recorded in `results.jsonl`
-- resume-state hashing and progression logic
-- base lexical and provenance-aware metrics
-- reduced-KILT workflow structure
-- optional SAS as an extension rather than a base dependency

 ## Quickstart